 That remains to be seen as the investigation gets underway.

 NTSB board member T. Bella Dinh-Zarr has noted that PTC doesn’t guarantee 100% safety.

 PTC can’t prevent accidents if there’s trespassing onto the tracks or if a car moves through a railroad crossing, according to the Association of American Railroads.

-The NTSB has said that PTC technology could have prevented numerous railroad accidents that involved human error.
+The NTSB has said PTC technology could have prevented numerous railroad accidents that involved human error.